 Parents of newborns are extremely busy taking care of their new baby and may hardly have time to sleep or shower.
 The ideas below are practical yet thoughtful, and if you are concerned about inconveniencing a new mom, or live far away, you can always have them delivered through the mail, or drop them off.

-All parents probably need some form of caffeine.
-Get whatever you know she likes, and maybe some for her spouse!
-Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or a box of coffee pods, tea bags, or a pack of soda.
+All parents usually need some caffeine.
+Get whatever you know mom likes, and maybe some for her spouse!
+Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or order a box of coffee pods, or tea bags from Amazon, or a pack of soda.
 Doctors recommend that women have less than 200 mg of caffeine per day while pregnant or breastfeeding.
-This is about the equivalent of 2 cups of coffee or 3-4 12 ounce cans of soda.
-Regardless, if you think mom may be staying away from caffeine, herbal tea may be a nice treat!
+This is about the equivalent of 2 cups of coffee or 3-4 twelve ounce cans of soda.
+Regardless, if you think mom may be staying away from caffeine, herbal tea (click the link to check out options on Amazon) is a nice treat!

 You have so many options in the food category, ranging from bringing over a home-made dish to sending groceries.
 Any kind of food is super thoughtful because new moms don’t have much time for grocery shopping, cooking, or even eating sometimes!
 I was fortunate to have family, friends and neighbors who brought over lasagna, soups, casseroles, and salads for us and made sure there were plenty of leftovers!

 You can’t go wrong with gift cards.
-Diapers and formula are expensive (read more about the average cost of disposable diapers!), so new parents may not have the money to splurge on food from a restaurant.
+Diapers and formula are expensive (read more about it in my post on average cost of disposable diapers!), so new parents may not have the money to splurge on food from a restaurant.
 So find a spot near mom’s home where she won’t have to go far to get some takeout.
 Or how about a gift card for UberEats or GrubHub, so Mom can have food delivered right to her house whenever she needs it?